causti-co/website/CONTRIBUTING.md

+## Issues

+If you find an issue and want to report it, please go ahead and use the provided template.

+## Pull Requests

-Please don't.
-This is a personal project, and I've no intentions on taking external contributions.
-If you find a bug/issue and want to document it please go ahead, but do not submit any fixes as I will 100% not merge them.
+This is a personal project, where I intend to remain the sole author. **Please do not create Pull Requests**.
+I will not be merging them.